gioxx/trakt-multi-scrobbler/README.md

    ```

 ## Connect Trakt accounts (device flow)
-- In the UI click “Add Trakt account”, copy the code, open the link, authorize: tokens are stored in `TRAKT_STATE_PATH`.
+- In the UI click “Add Trakt account”, copy the code, open the link, authorize: tokens are stored in `TRAKT_STATE_PATH` (JSON); sync rules/last sync timestamps live in the SQLite file at `TRAKT_DB_PATH`.
 - Or via curl:
   1. `POST https://api.trakt.tv/oauth/device/code` with `client_id`.
   2. Authorize using `verification_url` and `user_code`.